Hire the Best Bed Bug Exterminator in Toronto. 100% Bed Bug Removal Guaranteed!

 Canine Inspection

 Employing the acute sense of smell of dogs, pest control companies offer canineK9, or dog scent detection inspections (here on out referred to as “canine inspections”; much less dramatic than “K9” while also not trampling on the industry accepted marketing preference to say “canine” over “dog”) for detecting the presence of a bed bug infestation.
 This certainly includes a dog handler to be on scene and is probably the most variable detection method we discuss so far.
-Pest Solution services does not provide canine inspections but due to their presenece in the industry it is important we disect this service for homeowners looking for information.
+Pest Solution services does not provide canine inspections but due to their presence in the industry it is important we dissect this service for homeowners looking for information.

 Physical Manifestation